mattermost/mattermost-developer-documentation/site/content/blog/2019-06-05-ldap-nested-groups-modelling-and-representation-in-code.md

 1. List all of the members of group X.
 2. List all of the groups that person Y belongs to.

-For our example, these are the correct answers we would end with:
+For our example, these propositions are all valid:

 * `developers` has members `[miranda, suzanne]`
 * `senior-developers` has members `[suzanne]`